kitnil/awesome/README.md

 - [dotfiles](https://github.com/skeeto/dotfiles) - My personal dotfiles
 - [ApkGolf](https://github.com/fractalwrench/ApkGolf) - The smallest Android APK in the world
 - [discourse_docker](https://github.com/discourse/discourse_docker) - A Docker image for Discourse
-- [termux-packages](https://github.com/termux/termux-packages) - Android terminal and Linux environment - packages repository.
+- [termux-packages](https://github.com/termux/termux-packages) - A build system and primary set of packages for Termux.
 - [memcache-info](https://github.com/hyperia-sk/memcache-info) - Simple and efficient way to show information about Memcache.
 - [lscript](https://github.com/arismelachroinos/lscript) - The LAZY script will make your life easier, and of course faster.
 - [c](https://github.com/ryanmjacobs/c) - Compile and execute C "scripts" in one go!